Theophilus of Adana: Legend

 Theophilus was the archdeacon of Adana, Cilicia, then a part of the Byzantine Empire.
 He was unanimously elected to be a bishop, and when out of humility he turned the position down, another man was elected in his stead.
 When the new bishop, based on malicious and unfounded rumors, unjustly deprived Theophilus of his position as archdeacon, Theophilus regretted his previous stance and sought out a necromancer, who helped him contact Satan.
 In exchange for his aid, Satan demanded that Theophilus renounce Christ and the Virgin Mary in a contract signed with his own blood.
 Theophilus complied, and the devil gave him the position as bishop.

 Later, fearful for his soul, Theophilus repented and prayed to the Virgin Mary for forgiveness.
 After forty days of fasting, the Virgin appeared to him and verbally chastised him.
 Theophilus begged her for forgiveness and she promised to intercede with God on his behalf.
 He then fasted a further thirty days, after which the Virgin Mary appeared to him again, and granted him absolution.
 However, Satan was unwilling to relinquish his hold over Theophilus, and three days later, Theophilus awoke to find the damning contract on his chest.
 He then took the contract to the legitimate bishop and confessed all that he had done.
 The bishop burned the document, and Theophilus died out of sheer joy to be free from the burden of his contract.

 Importance

 Theophilus's story played a role in establishing the importance of the intercession of the Virgin Mary, in addition to providing a basis for later tales involving the conjuration of devils.
-In the 10th century, the German canoness Hrotsvitha included the story of Theophilus in her Book of Legends.
+In the late 10th century, the German canoness Hrotsvitha included the story of Theophilus in her Book of Legends, and Ælfric of Eynsham used the legend as an example of the Virgin's intercession in his homily on her Assumption.

 The Virgin Mary increased in her theological importance throughout the 11th century.
 The story was used to illustrate the power and necessity of her intercession by Peter Damian, Bernard of Clairvaux, Anthony of Padua, Bonaventure and much later on by Alphonsus Liguori.
 The story of Theophilus formed the basis of a thirteenth-century miracle play by the trouvère Rutebeuf, Le Miracle de Théophile, one of the earliest pieces of French theatre extant.
 Over time, the tale acquired a number of variations.
 In some, Theophilus was motivated by jealousy.
 In another, the pact was sealed with a ring.